WHAT CHILDREN FEEL WHEN THEY GO TO SCHOOL

 Some children like school.
 They are the less sensitive ones.
 They like the noise, the crowds, the attention they may get, and the hustle and bustle.
 They may like the many activities, making new friends, showing off, and other things.
 However, even these children often experience the negative feelings described below.

 A relatively few children like school because their home life is very dysfunctional, and often violent and unsafe.
-However, we believe this is a relatively small number, unlike the impression that the schools often give to parents and to the public.
+However, we believe this is a very small number, unlike the impression that the schools often give to parents and to the public.

 NEGATIVE FEELINGS AND THOUGHTS: